 - document the outcome

 Be careful here: assistance animals are a separate category with different rules than pets.
-Treat this carefully and consider professional guidance so you don’t accidentally create a fair housing problem.
+The U.S. Department of Housing and Urban Development provides guidance on assistance animals.
+Because fair housing rules matter, consider professional guidance before denying or mishandling a request.

 Unauthorized occupants